 17 Simple Home DIY Projects That Will Save You Money

 Is it better to DIY a project or to hire someone to do it for you?
-This is a question homeowners often find themselves asking.
+This is a question homeowners often find themselves asking when they’re preparing to buy a new home or want to renovate their current home.
 While it’s best to leave some projects to professionals, such as installing new windows or changing the location of your home’s plumbing, plenty of tasks are easy enough to do on your own.

-If you want to reduce the costs of homeownership and feel a sense of accomplishment about a job well done, here’s how to save money by doing-it-yourself.
+Whether you’ve saved a chunk of money or are looking to leverage your home’s equity, we have a list of ideas for your house.
+If you want to reduce the costs of homeownership and feel a sense of accomplishment about a job well done, here’s how to save money by doing it yourself.

 Home DIY Project Ideas for Inside the House